Energy resources

 However, many of the heavy industrial products we need now come from abroad.
 Because of a shift to the Far East of so much manufacturing, some heavy industry will have to be retained or re-established, perhaps fuelled by coal or coal gas once more.

 It is planned to supply 20% of electricity from renewable energy by 2020, but from thereon further sites for wind farms will be difficult to find.
-This represents around 7.5% of the current total energy consumption.
 If imported coal makes up the loss of that currently supplied from the indigenous coal industry (which is being allowed to decline) a further 17.5% of current energy consumption could be found, totalling 25% of what is currently consumed.
+The 2014 UK consumption of primary energy fell 17% from what it was in 2005..

 Thus with the dwindling of global oil and gas reserves, international competition for supplies of coal, the demise of the indigenous coal industry together with the gradual termination of nuclear power mean that in order to be secure from the consequences of external events, the UK has to rearrange its economy to run with only around 25% of its current energy consumption.